 Column Value Component Enter a unique name for the component.
 ComponentID Enter a unique ID for the component.
 Directory GATEWAY_INFO Attributes 16 (msidbComponentAttributesPermanent) KeyPath Enter a unique name for the gateway contact information file.
-Do not unique name of the file.
-Both the actual name of the file and this addition unique name are used later in this task.
+Do not use the actual name of the file.
+Both the actual name of the file and this additional unique name are used later in this task.

-3. Add a feature.
+3) Add a feature.